charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 We can start from the Single Responsability Principle, which claims a clear and single purpose on each class. clprolf offers a way to obtain not only clear and singular purpose of each class( and interface), but a meaningful purpose too.
 Having a meaningful purpose help communication with others, and memorization, and ease the class or interface creation.
 In addition, clprolf offers a way to add meaning to non-clprolf classes, which could be a way to master all possible design solutions.
-So with simu_real_world_obj and simu_comp_as_worker, we ensures that all classes can be categorized in this kind of objects, while permitting everyone to keep his own interpretation.
+So with simu_real_obj and simu_comp_as_worker, we ensures that all classes can be categorized in this kind of objects, while permitting everyone to keep his own interpretation.
 Having this precision made on a class, is a testament that we have meaning about it.
 So that looks like what we wanted to demonstrate.
 We could not say that clprolf is useless, because it would be equivalent to say that adding meaning is useless.

 ### IF clprolf WOULD BE WITH MESSAGES LIKE SMALLTALK-LIKE LANGUAGES - ALIGNMENT OF SIMU_COMP_AS_WORKER WITH ALAN KAY'S VISION OF AN OBJECT